Family Assistance Plan: Need for the Family Assistance Program – controversy over the AFDC

 The rising costs and liberalization of the AFDC not only caused congressional backlash but also brought with it racially charged and negative responses by states burdened with increasing numbers of AFDC recipients.
-Indications within congress and the public began to hint at a perception of rising welfare issues to be a largely minority or immigrant issue.
+Indications within Congress and the public began to hint at a perception of rising welfare issues to be a largely minority or immigrant issue.
 Legislation was passed in Louisiana which declared children born out of wedlock or families cohabiting without an official marriage license to be inadmissible for AFDC benefits.
 Around 6,000 families were dropped, only 5% of whom were of Caucasian background.
-In 1961, aggravations revolving the AFDC came to a head in the small town of Newburgh, New York in what popularity became known as the 'Battle of Newburgh'.
+In 1961, aggravations revolving around the AFDC came to a head in the small town of Newburgh, New York in what popularity became known as the 'Battle of Newburgh'.
 Facing a sudden spike in welfare applicants due to tough economic conditions during the winter of 1961, City Manager Joseph McDowell Mitchell placed the blame on this rise in welfare costs primarily on immigration into the city.
 Mitchell proposed changes to the AFDC which included a requirement of proof that the beneficiary was entering Newburgh with a work position, a change to aid divvied out by voucher rather than cash, and denial of aid to those not working or to new children conceived while the family was receiving welfare assistance.

 While Newburgh was only a small town of 30,000, the controversial proposals made by Mitchell received national attention, and polls conducted by Gallup showed that up to 74% of the population surveyed agreed with Mitchell that welfare should only be given to immigrants who came with a definite job opportunity and means of work.
 Further Gallup polls in 1964 found that over 50% of participants believed a 60-day residency should be required before an individual could be able to apply for AFDC welfare.
 Many also began to attribute the need for welfare as laziness, or a combination of misfortune and laziness.
-A common idea that began to spring up in discussions was the split between those 'deserving' or 'undeserving' or welfare.
+A common idea that began to spring up in discussions was the split between those 'deserving' or 'undeserving' of welfare.
 Highlighting this split was the notion that those 'undeserving' of welfare assistance were largely not working and instead coasting off of the benefits received.
 Some believed women were having children precisely to play the system and further the benefits they were receiving from AFDC.
 Indeed, this cultural divide between the deserving and undeserving would continue to underscore public opinion on welfare not only as the AFDC was debated, but in later moments as well in discussions of Nixon's FAP.